ucn-eu/ucnserver/squid/README.md

 Data Collection
 ---------------

-The access logs are written by default to /var/log/squid (and rotate daily there, keeping at most 7 days of logs).
+* access logs are written by default to /var/log/squid (and rotate daily there, keeping at most 7 days of logs).
 Setup an archival script (or modify squid.logrotate) to store the data.